UstadMobile/UstadMobile/test-end-to-end/README.md

 4.1 Teacher can create assignment (set to allow one submission per student as per default), student
     can submit assignment (text and attachment), teacher can view submission and grade it.
 After submitting their work, the submit button is no longer visible.
 Student will see their mark when it is graded.
+Assignments can be edited, deleted. **Note: Users may expect to be able to resubmit an assigment provided it is within deadlines. **

 4.2 Teachers and students can add course comments which are visible for all who can view the assignment.
+Course comments can be edited, deleted by owners/admin accounts

 4.3 Teachers and students can submit and view private comments.
 Student can submit a private comment, teacher can see the private comment, and reply to it.